startreedata/pinot-recipes/recipes/managed-offline-flow/README.md

 The Make command above will perform these tasks:

 - Sets the necessary properties in the Pinot Controller to enable the managed offline flow task: `RealtimeToOfflineSegmentsTask`.`timeoutMs` and `.numConcurrentTasksPerInstance`.
-- Schedule the task to run.
+- Schedules the task to run.
 - Prints logs related to the task.
 - Updates the hybrid table's time boundary so that you can see records that have been move to offline.